 Local Organic Traffic

-Well that was pretty obvious, if you’re a local shop then getting traffic from across the country probably isn’t that valuable to you.
-You want to see an increase in organic traffic from shoppers who actually live in your city.
-Specially, you want to see more traffic from consumers that are showing purchase intent.
-If I’m a local used car dealership for example, the search term “used cars” is pretty ambiguous, they could be looking for used car images, general information about used cars, service or parts, who knows.. the intent is very unclear.
-However, a search for “Edmonton used car dealership” is much more likely to be a consumer looking for my services.
+Well that was pretty obvious, if you’re a local business then getting traffic from across the country probably isn’t that valuable to you.
+You want to see an increase in organic traffic from people who actually live in your city.
+Specifically, you want to see more traffic from consumers that are showing purchase intent.
+For example, a search for “basement renovation ideas” could easily be a DIY enthusiast but a search for “basement renovation contractor near me” is clearly looking to hire someone.

 Forms, Texts, and Chat Submissions